hiddentao/hiddentao.com/src/pages/markdown/blog/building-a-multilingual-static-site-with-gatsby/en.md

 ---
-title: Building a continuously deployed multi-lingual static site with Gatsby
+title: Building a multi-lingual static site with Gatsby
-date: '2019-04-27'
+date: '2019-05-07'
 ---

 This past week I ported hiddentao.com (the site you're reading this on)